cferdinandi/gulp-boilerplate/README.md

 The `_templates` directory in `src` contains the `_header.html` and `_footer.html` templates.
 These are automatically added to the beginning and end of each documentation page.
 You can also add your own templates to the `_templates` directory.
 Include template files in your docs by writing `@@include('path-to-file')` on its own line in your markup (or markdown).

 Files placed in the `assets` directory will be moved over as-is to the `docs` directory.
-Keel will also add a copy of your `dist` files so you can use them in your documentation.
+The boilerplate will also add a copy of your `dist` files so you can use them in your documentation.